Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Tennis: Evonne Goolagong beats the defending Champion, Margaret Court, in the women's singles final at Wimbledon (6-4, 6-1).

-Sailing: Chay Blyth sails non-stop around the world in 292 days.
+Sailing: Chay Blyth sails non-stop around the world (east to west) in 292 days.

 The British team wins the Admiral's Cup, skippered by Prime Minister Edward Heath aboard the yacht Morning Cloud.